Drolla/t2ws/README.md

 ## Main API commands

-The following group of commands are usually sufficient to deploy a web server.
+The following group of commands is usually sufficient to deploy a web server.

 ***